-“The clock is ticking”.
-This statement is what we hear more and more often when it comes to the current climate situation.
-A statement that did not pass us by as an investor and that strengthened our sense of responsibility for climate protection.
-That is why we have set ourselves the goal of giving climate protection a central role in our business and investment decisions.
+“The clock is ticking.
+This statement is heard more and more frequently in connection with the current climate situation.
+A statement that has not passed us by as investors either and has strengthened our sense of responsibility towards climate protection.
+We have therefore set ourselves the goal of giving climate protection a central role in our corporate and investment decisions.

 “Thought, said, done”.
-Unfortunately, it wasn’t that easy.
-When implementing our commitment to climate protection, we were initially faced with many questions: How exactly can we take climate protection into account in our actions?
-How can we make a contribution?
-How do we define our climate goals and how do we implement them?
-In the last few months we have gained some insights that we would like to share here.
+Unfortunately, it was not that simple.
+In implementing our commitment to climate protection, we were initially faced with many questions: How exactly can we actually take climate protection into account in our actions?
+How can we make our contribution?
+How do we define our climate targets and how do we implement them?
+Over the past few months, we have gained some insights that we would like to share here.

-We gained this first insight through our collaboration with the Leaders for Climate Action (LFCA) organization.
-LFCA works hard on awareness for climate protection and has thus compensated and reduced around 116,000 tons of CO2 with almost 500 members.
-Members commit to active support for climate protection by means of a “Green Pledge”.
+We gained this initial insight by working with Leaders for Climate Action (LFCA) organization.
+LFCA advocates for greater awareness and attention to climate protection and, as a result, has offset and reduced approximately 116,000 tons of CO2 to date with nearly 500 members.
+Members undertake to actively support climate protection by means of a “Green Pledge”.
 This includes both a “Personal Pledge” and a “Company Pledge”.
-The thesis behind it: In order to convey values in the company, these must also be exemplified by the people behind it.
+The thesis behind it: In order to convey values in a company, they must also be exemplified by the people behind them.
 The first step in corporate commitment to climate protection is therefore personal commitment.
-So our two managing partners filed the personal pledge.
-This is the only way for the company to achieve and work for sustainability.
+This is how our two Managing Partners, took the Personal Pledge.
+This is the only way that the company can also effectively promote sustainability.

-Given the large number of unanswered questions about the implementation of our climate protection commitment, it quickly became clear to us that implementation cannot happen overnight.
-Instead, with the support of LFCA, we developed an action plan for us on the subject of climate protection.
-This includes all of our climate protection activities in the coming months and years, but also represents a helpful checklist with which we have found further possibilities to act more climate-neutrally.
-The starting point for us was measuring our carbon footprint.
-Because how does a company want to reduce its CO2 emissions without knowing them?
+With so many unanswered questions about how to implement our Climate Commitment, we quickly realized that implementation could not happen overnight.
+Instead, with LFCA’s support, we developed a Climate Action Plan for ourselves.
+This covers all our climate protection activities in the coming months and years, but also represents a helpful checklist with which we have found further opportunities to act in a more climate-neutral way.
+The starting point for us was to measure our carbon footprint.
+After all, how can a company reduce its CO2 emissions without knowing them?
 A structured measurement of the carbon footprint also helps to identify the areas that have the greatest potential for CO2 savings.
-We used a combination of various online tools, including those from ClimatePartner, myClimate and KlimActiv, for the measurement.
-We have identified business travel as the area with the currently highest CO2 emissions, but also the highest potential for savings.
-In addition, topics such as regular control of the heating, lights and other little things are an important point on the way to climate neutrality.
+For measurement, we used a combination of different online tools, including those from ClimatePartner, myClimate and KlimActiv.
+We have identified business travel as the area with the highest current CO2 emissions, but also the highest savings potential.
+In addition, issues such as regularly checking the heating, lights and other small things are also an important point on the way to climate neutrality.

-We reached the next step in the plan in July and this was the offsetting our carbon footprint.
-To offset our emissions, we decided to support a climate protection project at the Virunga National Park in DR Congo.
+We achieved the next step of the plan, offsetting our carbon footprint, in July.
+To offset our emissions, we have chosen to support a climate protection project at Virunga National Park in DR Congo.
 ClimatePartner supported us in the implementation.
-For us, climate neutrality is not just a step, but a first milestone on our way to climate protection.
+For us, climate neutrality is not just a step, but a first milestone on our path to climate protection.

 But the rest of the way is still long.
-We have identified a long list of measures that we will gradually implement over the next few months and years.
-This also includes the regular expansion and adaptation of the measures because there are constantly new opportunities to reduce our emissions.
-In addition, we are currently working on a concept of how we can take climate protection into account as a factor in our entire investment process.
-The core areas are due diligence, the term sheet and the investment phase.
-It is our goal to evaluate and adapt our activities and measures in relation to climate protection twice a year and to report them to our investors once a year.
+We have thus identified a long list of measures that we will successively implement over the coming months and years.
+This also includes the regular expansion and adaptation of measures, because new opportunities to reduce our emissions are constantly arising.
+In addition, we are currently working on a concept for incorporating climate protection as a factor in our overall investment process.
+Core areas are due diligence, the term sheet and the investment phase.
+Our goal is to evaluate and adjust our climate protection activities and measures twice a year and to report to our investors once a year.